Services for DTS Faculty

 Borrowing Privileges and Procedures

-Faculty enjoy generous borrowing privileges.
-Faculty may borrow up to 100 items at one time.
+Eligible faculty (i.e., those who reside in the US) may borrow up to 100 items at one time.
 Loan period varies with item type; books, for example, are loaned for 90 days, with a maximum of one renewal possible.
-You may renew eligible items yourself via WorldCat.
+You may renew eligible items yourself via WorldCat or ask us to do it for you.
 Faculty are not billed for overdue materials (but very long overdue materials will be declared lost and the borrower invoiced).
-Faculty may appoint surrogates to borrow for them (e.g., TA's or secretaries).
 Some materials, such as reference books and periodicals, are non-circulating, but faculty may take non-circulating reference books and most rare books to class for short show and tell sessions.

 Course Reserve Services